abbas-al-turkmani/slidable-bottom-app-bar/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A flutter package create a bottom app bar that can slide to the medal of the screen when clicking on the button or by sliding by hande.
+A flutter package create a bottom app bar that can slide to the middle of the screen when clicking on the button or by sliding by hande.

 ## Usage